Zouma pleads guilty to kicking and slapping cat

 Last updated on .From the section West Ham

-West Ham United defender Kurt Zouma has pleaded guilty to kicking and slapping a cat after a video emerged of the incident in February.
+West Ham United defender Kurt Zouma has pleaded guilty to kicking and slapping his pet cat in a video that also showed him saying "I swear I'll kill it".

 The 27-year-old admitted two offences under the Animal Welfare Act at a hearing at Thames Magistrates' Court.

-Zouma's brother Yoan, who plays for Dagenham and Redbridge, pleaded guilty to one offence following an RSPCA investigation.
+Zouma's brother Yoan, who plays for Dagenham and Redbridge, admitted one offence after an RSPCA investigation.

 Yoan, 24, filmed the incident, which was posted on social media.
+Sentencing has been adjourned to 1 June.

-The brothers' addresses have been withheld following a court order.
+The brothers' addresses were withheld following a court order.

 The court was told about disturbing footage of the incident, which was filmed at the West Ham player's home and posted on Snapchat by his brother on 6 February.